Since a synchronous motor is inherently not self-starting, the following synchronous motor starting methods are adopted generally:

 Assume the number of poles of stator P = 2, then the synchronous speed of the RMF will be = 3000 RPM.

-Initially (at the start), the rotor is in an arbitrary position as shown in Figure.
+Initially (at the start), the rotor is in an arbitrary position, as shown in Figure.
 We assume that any other prime mover is not driving the rotor.

-The Figure shows the situation at an instant ‘A’.
-The rotor is in an arbitrary position.
-The stator poles S1 and N1 are rotating in clockwise direction.
+The Figure shows the situation at an instant ‘A.’ The rotor is in an arbitrary position.
+The stator poles S1 and N1 are rotating in the clockwise direction.

 The rotor takes time to accelerate in the clockwise direction due to inertia.
 Before the rotor can accelerate in the clockwise direction, the stator poles change their polarity quickly.

-Now, due to the force of attraction between the unlike poles N1 – S2 and S1 – N2, the standstill rotor experiences a torque in the anticlockwise direction.
+Now, the standstill rotor experiences a torque in anticlockwise direction due to force of attraction between unlike poles N1 – S2 and S1 – N2.

 Thus, in the case of a synchronous motor, standstill rotor is subjected to a torque which is changing its direction at a very high speed, the rotor cannot respond to it due to its inertia and hence remains stationary.

-Thanks for reading about synchronous motor starting methods.
+Thanks for reading about the “starting methods of synchronous motor.”